fortify-labs-io/fortify-labs-automotive-forensics/ford-sync3-CAN/Sync3-APIM-Poweron_README.md

 ## License

-This tool is provided for legitimate automotive security research and forensic analysis purposes.
+This procedure is provided for legitimate automotive security research and forensic analysis purposes.

 ---